Tim Anderson is a freelance writer/researcher with articles published in The Saturday Evening Post, Playboy magazine, TV Guide, and others.

-Hattie McDaniel had one of the most famous roles ever by a black actor or actress when she played "Mammy" in Gone With The Wind, and was the first black actress actor to win a coveted Academy Award Oscar.
-She was also the first black woman to sing on radio in the United States.
+Hattie McDaniel had one of the most famous roles ever by a black actor or actress when she played Mammy in Gone with the Wind, and was the first black actress actor to win a coveted Academy Award.
+She was also the first black woman to sing on the radio in the United States.

 Hattie was born to former slaves in Wichita, Kansas in 1895 and her first movie role was playing a maid in a Zane Grey western, 1932's The Golden West.
 Her next film was with Mae West in 1933's I'm No Angel.
 Thus began a busy career in Tinseltown where she appeared in dozens of movies with some of Hollywood's most popular stars, including Joan Crawford, Bette Davis, Gary Cooper, Will Rogers, Shirley Temple, Jean Harlow and Spencer Tracy to name a few.

 McDaniel would be married four times, but none of them lasted more than a few years.
 Some film historians say McDanield was bisexual and a member of the secretive Sewing Circle, a group of Hollywood lesbians and bisexual actresses who often met at the house of actress Dolores Del Rio.
-The club's members allegedly included Agnes Moorehead, Myrna Loy, Joan Crawford, Greta Garbo, Myrna Loy, and Tallulah Bankhead who were all either bisexual or lesbian.
+The club's members allegedly included Agnes Moorehead, Joan Crawford, Greta Garbo, Myrna Loy, and Tallulah Bankhead, who were all either bisexual or lesbian.
 McDaniel, it has been reported, had an affair with Bankhead.
-Some of these women, including Hattie were in "lavender marriages" which appeared normal to the public, but privately they had same sex lovers.
+Some of these women, including McDaniel, were in "lavender marriages" which appeared normal to the public, but privately they had same-sex lovers.

 When she died at age 57 from breast cancer in 1952, McDaniel was single, having divorced her fourth husband in 1950 after a scant year of marriage.

-"I sincerely hope that I shall always be a credit to my race, and to the motion picture industry."— Hattie McDaniel
+"I sincerely hope that I shall always be a credit to my race, and to the motion picture industry."

-As I did my research for this short article on the life of Hattie McDaniels, the book I enjoyed most was Carlton Jackson's .
+As I did my research for this short article on the life of Hattie McDaniel, the book I enjoyed most was Carlton Jackson's Hattie: The Life of Hattie McDaniel.
 Jackson goes into great detail about the struggles she faced as an African-American entertainer in the early 20th century.
 Her career struggles are documented, as well as the successes she achieved along the way.
-If you're a fan of Hattie McDaniel or interested in the challenges black actors and actresses faced in early Hollywood, I suggest you add this fascinating book to your library.
-Hattie: The Life of Hattie McDaniel
+If you're a fan of McDaniel or interested in the challenges black actors and actresses faced in early Hollywood, I suggest you add this fascinating book to your library.

-Compared to her Gone With The Wind movie co-stars Clark Gable and Vivien Leigh, Olivia de Havilland who played Melanie was relatively prudish.
-In the Gone With The Wind book, Melanie was the sweet and innocent "goody-goody" girl.
-In real life, the same could pretty much be said of Olivia de Havilland.
+Compared to her Gone with the Wind movie co-stars Clark Gable and Vivien Leigh, Olivia de Havilland who played Melanie was relatively prudish.
+In the Gone with the Wind book, Melanie was the sweet and innocent "goody-goody" girl.
+In real life, the same could pretty much be said of de Havilland.

 That doesn't mean she was entirely an angel.
 Lots of rumors swirled during her eight movies with handsome sex symbol and leading man Errol Flynn over the years.
 Their on-screen chemistry was undeniable, but she always maintained that while the attraction was always there, there was no love affair in private.
-Still, Olivia was seeing some of Hollywood's most desirable men -- some married, some not, including the notorious womanizer Howard Hughes.
+Still, de Havilland was seeing some of Hollywood's most desirable men—some married, some not, including the notorious womanizer Howard Hughes.

-In 1939 when Gone With The Wind was released, Olivia had been dating actor Jimmy Stewart who accompanied her to the 1939 New York City premiere of Gone With The Wind.
+In 1939, when Gone with the Wind was released, de Havilland had been dating actor Jimmy Stewart who accompanied her to the film's New York City premiere.
 They would continue romancing right up until early 1941 when patriotic Stewart enlisted in the military just months before Pearl Harbor.

 So that ended that.

-However, the attractive Olivia wouldn't be alone for long.
-Later that year when she appeared on set for the first day of filming 1942's In This Our Life with Bette Davis, de Havilland immediately found herself attracted to the writer and director of the movie -- a talented and rising actor and director named John Huston.
-Although married at the time, Huston was a notorious ladies' man and Olivia was caught up in her emotions.
-Soon the pair engaged in a lustful and passionate love affair which would run hot-and-cold through the war years.
+However, the attractive star wouldn't be alone for long.
+Later that year when she appeared on set for the first day of filming 1942's In This Our Life with Bette Davis, de Havilland immediately found herself attracted to the writer and director of the movie—a talented and rising actor and director named John Huston.
+Although married at the time, Huston was a notorious ladies' man and de Havilland was caught up in her emotions.
+Soon the pair engaged in a lustful and passionate love affair that would run hot and cold through the war years.

-"All of Hollywood was convinced that 'Gone with the Wind' would be a colossal disaster and rather hoped it would be."— Olivia de Havilland
+"All of Hollywood was convinced that 'Gone with the Wind' would be a colossal disaster and rather hoped it would be."

 In 1945, while attending a party at David O. Selznick's home, John Huston and Errol Flynn would become involved in one of Hollywood's most famous off-camera fistfights.
 Both men had been drinking.
 Huston and de Havilland had split up and when Huston heard Flynn say something he thought impugned de Havilland's integrity, he challenged Flynn to a fight.
 Reports have it that the brawl lasted nearly an hour, and that Flynn got the better part of Huston, knocking him repeatedly to the ground.